RLTF: Reinforcement Learning from Unit Test Feedback: Approach

 \subsection{Reinforcement Learning from Unit Test Feedback}

 We propose RLTF, a method to improve the quality of synthesized codes by exploiting unit test feedback to explore the target space.
-With the explored code samples $\hat{W}$, reinforcement learning loss can be constructed as follows:
+Following the reinforcement algorithm~\cite{sutton1998introduction}\cite{sutton2018reinforcement}, we construct reinforcement learning loss with the explored code $\hat{W}$ as follows:

-where $R(*)$ is the reward coefficient, $S$ and $E$ represent the start and end positions of the code.
+where $R(*)$ is the reward coefficient, $S$ and $E$ represent the start and end positions of the penalized code snippets.
 Their values are determined by different feedback categories.
-Depending on the feedback types, we vary the relevant variables in Eq.\ref{rl_loss}.